Get started with Azure Data Lake Storage Gen1 using Azure PowerShell

 The output for the cmdlet should be True.

-Create directory structures in your Azure Data Lake Store
+Create directory structures in your Data Lake Storage Gen1 account

-You can create directories under your Azure Data Lake Store account to manage and store data.
+You can create directories under your Data Lake Storage Gen1 account to manage and store data.

 Specify a root directory.